Rom the Space Knight: Powers and abilities

 This device allowed Rom to see shape-changing Dire Wraiths in their true form and could assess the energy and potential of any object/entity.
 It could be used on an item which represented a world, such as a globe, and would display lights corresponding to Dire Wraith infestations at that point on the planet.
 The device resembles a handgun, and Dire Wraith imposters took advantage of this fact to fool others into thinking that Rom was attacking them.
 Rom once arranged for an ally to have the equivalent kind of vision, but the Dire Wraiths counteracted that by magically blocking his mind from recognizing that particular visual data.
-Regardless, Rom allowed SHIELD to examine the Analyzer in hopes of creating equivalent devices among the Spaceknight's human allies.
-In the new "Rom" series by IDW, his energy Analyzer is represented as two red lenses mounted on his arms.
+Regardless, Rom allowed S.H.I.E.L.D. to examine the Analyzer in hopes of creating equivalent devices among the Spaceknight's human allies.
+In the IDW series, his energy Analyzer is represented as two red lenses mounted on his arms.
 The arms transform to reveal the lenses, which emit a red light when in operation.